AlbertoGonzalezOlmos/Milvus-vector-database-search/README.md

-# Collection of tools for indexing and searching in the Milvus vector database
+# Collection of tools for indexing and searching in vector databases

-## USAGE
+## MILVUS DATABASE USAGE

 The main files are the jupyter notebooks: scrapeParse_MDR, json2csv and milvus_CR_test.